zhimin-z/EvalEng/support_degree/stage 6/beir.md

 6. No reproducibility support - Missing manifests, containerization, dependency tracking

 ### Overall Assessment:
-BEIR scores 2 out of 12 points for Stage 6 (SHIP).
+BEIR scores 2 out of 12 points for Stage 6 (RELEASE).
 The framework is designed primarily for local evaluation with minimal support for result communication.
 It provides basic file saving but lacks modern MLOps features for artifact management, versioning, visualization, and distribution.
 Users must build their own infrastructure for experiment tracking, result comparison, and sharing findings with stakeholders.